-Carta just kicked off our first event series: “Equity 101 for Startup Employees.”
-The following post covers the third section from this presentation: Exercising and Taxes.
-The remaining section will be covered in the rest of this 4-part blog post.
+The following post covers the Exercising and Taxes from Carta's presentation “Equity 101 for Startup Employees.”
+The remaining sections are covered in the rest of this 3-part blog post.
 You can follow us on Twitter (@cartainc) for updates on upcoming events.

 This presentation is meant for educational purposes only.
 Carta does not provide legal, financial or tax advice of any kind, and nothing in this presentation constitutes such advice.
 If you have any questions with respect to your own legal, financial or tax matters, please consult a professional adviser.